 But how to store ginger root that is already peeled or has been cut in one or two places?
 In this case, storing ginger in the refrigerator is best.
 If you are going with this option, using an airtight container is a must: the humidity inside the refrigerator is often quite high, which encourages the growth of bacteria and fungus.

-Option 1: In order to keep the cut area moist, cover it with plastic wrap or aluminum foil.
+Option 1: In order to keep the cut area moist, cover it with plastic wrap or beeswax food wrap.
 Then wrap the ginger root completely in a cloth towel and place in an airtight container or paper bag.

 Tip: If you find yourself without a refrigerator, storing cut or peeled ginger outside of the refrigerator is also possible, but the cut areas will become woody and hard.
 The inner parts, however, will still stay fresh.